The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-6/lesson-3-async-await/async-await.md

 ```

 The `await` operator is used to wait for a Promise to get its fulfilled value.
 This allows us to write code in a synchronous-like style.
-* In the example above, the fulfilled value is returned and stored in the variable `response`.
-Only after this Promise is fulfilled do we move on to the next line of code.
+* In the example above, we wait for the Promise to be fulfilled at which point we will store the resolved value in `response`.
+* Only after this Promise is fulfilled do we move on to the next line of code.
 * Since `response.json()` also returns a Promise, we can `await` it and store the fulfilled value in `data`.
 * The `await` operator must be used inside a function that is marked as `async`.
 Note that the function `findBookAbout` now has the `async` keyword in front.